 Learning Through collectables

 An explorer has received a mysterious map marked with an X right at her door.
-Convinced that it is a map leading to a huge pile of treasures, the explorer decides to go on an adventure deep into the forest.
+Convinced that it is a map leading to a huge pile of treasure, the explorer decides to go on an adventure deep into the forest.

 In this Collectables Trail, the children will join the explorer in her treasure hunt!
-With no tools and lots of scary beasts looming in the deep dark forest, will they be able to find the treasures?
+With no tools and lots of scary beasts looming in the deep dark forest, will they be able to find the treasure?

-Through this immersive dramatisation of the treasure-hunting adventure, the children will make their own tools, defend themselves from beasts and unravel the mystery behind an abandoned treasure based on the museum’s Toys, such as The Drummer Boy, Bear Clicker Toy, Snappy – The Happy Bubble Blowing Dragon and Greyhound Lines Bus.
+Through this immersive dramatisation of the treasure-hunting adventure, the children will make their own tools, defend themselves from beasts and unravel the mystery behind an abandoned treasure based on the museum’s toys, such as The Drummer Boy, Bear Clicker Toy, Snappy – The Happy Bubble Blowing Dragon and Greyhound Lines Bus.

 At the end of the trail, the children will also get to craft their own 3-dimensional movable toy using different art mediums.